I’m telling you a secret: “Eat one tablespoon of honey before bedtime! It’s one of the best foods that fuel your brain over night.”

 It will improve your sleep, your recovery physiology, eliminate or improve metabolic stress and all the potential diseases that may occur because of this.

 It is not claimed that “brain starvation” over night is the only factor that leads to metabolic stress.
-Genes are important, internal balance is important, emotional stress and overall life-style.
+Genes are important, internal balance is important, as are emotional stress and overall life-style.
 But physically assuring that our brain has enough fuel over night, improves our body functionality and even cures dysfunctional systems.
 A content brain will be able to manage the other organs in peace.

 If you have any experience with eating honey before bedtime, do leave a comment here.